Anry777/masternode-script/README.md

 	- Select from the input button only the 5 coin lines
 	- Click OK
 	- You can send selected amount to an address.
-	- Note: DO NOT EVER Transfer DP from that original 25k deposit or you'll break your Masternode.
+	- Note: DO NOT EVER Transfer TRTT from that original 50k deposit or you'll break your Masternode.
-1. What is the password for the mn1, mn2, ...mnX accounts?
+1. What is the password for the tritt account on VPS?
 	- There is no default password.
-When you create a user it does not have a password yet, so you cannot login with that username until you create a password.
-There is one other way to act as a new user without its password.
-As root type `su - mn1`
+When you create a user it does not have a password.
-	- You need to set a password for the user.
-Use the passwd command: `passwd mn1`
 1. I get the following error: "Could not allocate vin"
 	- Make sure your wallet fully synced and UNLOCKED.
 1. How many masternodes can I run using one IP/server?
 	- The limit is only the memory.
 One masternode requires 150-300MB ram.
 A server with 1GB memory can run 3 masternodes.
-1. My wallet says my masternodes are not running.
-	- The wallet will tell you its not running sometimes when it is.
-If you still receving the masternode rewards then everything is fine.
+But only one Trittium MN can work with one public IP.
 1. I got stuck.
 Can you help me?
 	- Try to get help from the cummunity
 		- [Trittium-team Discord](https://discord.gg/DXQbQ9)